martinchernyavskiy/Notes/Math/Linear Algebra/Concepts/Midterm2/Elementary Row Operations.md

 	- Elementary row operations don't change rank
 	- rank(A) = rank(RREF(A))
 	- Given an RREF of A, its rank is the number of non-zero columns
+	- nullity of A is then the # of columns without leading entries by dimension theorem.